How to Start a Winery: A Brief Guide on Opening a Winery

 1. What type of winery will you have?

-The first step is determining what kind of winery you’d like to have.
-There are a surprising number of options here.
-At the most basic level, there are three levels of production: growing the grapes, producing the wine, and hosting guests at the winery.
 Many wineries choose some combination of these three.
 Will you grow your own grapes or order them from farmers?
 Or a combination of the two?
 Some outsource grapes for the first few years while the new vines mature.
 Will you run production yourself?
-Or you could skip the growing and the production and just host events and sell your delicious wine.
+Or you could skip the growing and the production and just host tasting events and sell your delicious wine.

 2. Scout potential locations

 Your options will be limited if you plan to grow the grapes yourself.
 Winemaking grapes are fragile and fussy.
-They grow well only in very specific climates and soils.
+They grow well only in highly specific climates and soils.
 At this stage, the land could be your backyard or a 2,000-acre farm, but wherever you’re looking, it must be hospitable to your precious grapes.
 If you plan to buy grapes from existing farms, you’ll be provided more flexibility, though choosing the right spot will be just as critical for your future success.

 3. Put together a business plan